-River and stream monitoring in the MRBAW, has been completed by a variety of organizations (i.e., SWCDs) and funded by Clean Water Partnership Grants, and other available local funds.
-MPCA anticipates that stream monitoring in the MRBAW should continue in order to build on the current water quality dataset and track changes based on implementation progress.
+Stream monitoring in the ULRLW, has been completed by the Red Lake Watershed Distrct and the Red Lake Department of Natural Resources.
+MPCA anticipates that stream monitoring in the ULRLW will continue in order to build on the current water quality dataset and track changes based on implementation progress.
 Continuing to monitor water quality and biota scores in the listed segments will determine whether or not stream habitat restoration measures are required to bring the watershed into attainment with water quality standards.
 At a minimum, fish and macroinvertebrate sampling should be conducted by the MPCA, Minnesota Department of Natural Resources (MDNR), or other agencies every five to ten years during the summer season.